aimms/language-reference/optimization-modeling-components/robust-optimization/basic-concepts.rst

 commonly used in robust optimization.
 They will help you to unambiguously understand the robust optimization facilities in AIMMS.

+.. rubric:: The :ref:`.Robust` suffix for variables

+Variables can have a :ref:`.Robust` suffix in AIMMS.
+AIMMS uses the :ref:`.Robust` suffix of variables to store the solution data of a robust optimization model after solving it.
+AIMMS will create the :ref:`.Robust` suffix for stochastic variables for *all* variables that are involved in a robust optimization model, including the objective variable.

 .. rubric:: Robust counterpart

 In robust optimization the model with uncertain data is translated into